GoAuthentik from A to Y

 In summary:

-• The Stages default-enrollment-prompt-first and default-enrollment-prompt-second prompt for username, password, full name, and email address.
+prompt for username, password, full name, and email address. - The Stage

 As you have understood, this flow is used to create a new user from a form.